 Tarsal tunnel syndrome occurs when the posterior tibial nerve is compressed in the tarsal tunnel, similar to carpal tunnel syndrome in the wrist.
 Compression causes include a ganglion cyst, arthritis spurs, extra muscles in the inside ankle, or ankle twisting.

-Symptoms of tarsal tunnel syndrome include burning or shooting pain at the inside ankle and mid-arch.
-Sometimes, numbness or pins and needles can occur in the inside arch.
+Symptoms of tarsal tunnel syndrome include burning or shooting pain in the inside ankle and mid-arch.
+Sometimes, numbness or tingling sensations can occur in the inside arch.

 Pinched nerve on outside of foot: Is it sural nerve entrapment?